code-and-effect/effective_pages/README.md

 </ul>
 ```

-The bootstrap3 `active` class will be added to the appropriate li item based on the current page.
+The bootstrap3 `.active` class will be added to the appropriate li item based on the current page.

 ### Create a menu